2023 Most Popular Mechanical Engineering Undergraduate Certificate Schools in the Great Lakes Region

 Out of the 14 schools in the Great Lakes Region that were part of this year’s ranking, McHenry County College landed the # 4 spot on the list.
 Located in the rural area of Crystal Lake, MCC is a public college with a medium-sized student population.

-Oakton Community College landed the #6 spot in the 2023 rankings for the most popular undergraduate certificate mechanical engineering technology programs.
-Located in the small city of Des Plaines, Oakton Community College is a public college with a medium-sized student population.
+Oakton Community College ranked #6 on this year’s Most Popular Mechanical Engineering Undergraduate Certificate Schools in the Great Lakes Region list.
+Located in the city of Des Plaines, Oakton Community College is a public school with a moderately-sized student population.

 Women make up 50% of the ME tech majors at the school.